 - Socrates café — The Bethany Beach Christian Church is sponsoring the Socrates Café, a group of individuals from different backgrounds discussing philosophical ideas, at South Coastal Library on the second and fourth Tuesdays of each month, from 2 to 3:30 p.m.
 Everyone is welcome.
 For more information, call 537-9417 or send an email to email@example.com.

 - Freewrites scheduled — The Rehoboth Beach Writers Guild is holding freewrites at various locations through the area.
-There is one at the Rehoboth Beach library (use the back door) on Mondays, from 9 to 11 a.m.
+There is one at the Rehoboth Beach library (use the back door) on Saturdays and Mondays, from 8 to 10 a.m.
 The Lewes library holds one on Wednesdays from 6 to 7:30 p.m.
 The Super G in Millville’s conference room hosts a freewrite on Fridays from 9 to 11 a.m.
 On the third Thursday of each month, the Rehoboth Beach Art League will host a freewrite from 7 to 8:30 p.m.

 - Celebrate recovery — The River Church in Roxana is holding Celebrate Recovery every Thursday at 6 p.m.
 Those suffering from nearly any addiction can come learn how Christ can transform their lives.
 There will be dinner, worship, group learning, separate women’s and men’s groups and social time.
 For more information, call (302) 258-5583.

 - Fried chicken — The East Sussex Moose Lodge in Roxana will offer a fried chicken special every Wednesday for members and qualified guests only.